(All fields required)

 Please enter your name.

 Finding reliable, quality child care can be a difficult and stressful task for any parent -- especially those who have children with special healthcare needs.
-The Center for Infants and Children with Special Needs at Cincinnati Children's provides information on finding day care and respite programs.
+The Complex Care Center at Cincinnati Children's provides information on finding day care and respite programs.

 Chronically Ill Day Care facilities provide for children with chronic medical and / or mental health conditions.
 Care for these children includes: